ImranHuhn/AzureIntro/README.md

   <img src="https://i.imgur.com/wWeqfYw.png" height="100%" width="100%" alt="azure portal home"/>
 </p>

-1. Let’s go to virtual machines by typing it in the search bar.
+1.  <b>Navigate: </b>Let's access virtual machines by entering it into the search bar.
-2. This is the create button to create a new virtual machine(VM).
+2.  <b>Create Button: </b>This button initiates the creation of a new virtual machine (VM).
-3. This is to switch to the classic view–which doesn’t look that much different.
+3.  <b>Switch View: </b>This option transitions to the classic view, which bears minimal visual contrast.
-4. The refresh button is to update the list of VMs if the one you just created did not appear yet.
+4.  <b>Refresh: </b>Use this button to update the VM list if a newly created one hasn't appeared yet.
-5. This is another way to create a new VM, but this only appears when no VMs exists.
+5.  <b>Alternate Creation:</b> This method is available only when no VMs currently exist.
-6. This is the notification button that shows the status of the VM you created.
+6.  <b>Notification Bell: </b>This icon provides updates on the status of the VM you've created.
-7. This is to start the VM if it is off.
+7.  <b>Start: </b>Activate this button to power on a currently off VM.
-8. This is to gracefully shut off the VM and turn on the VM.
+8.  <b>Graceful Shutdown: </b>Use this function to smoothly power off and then on the VM.
-9. Stop is to gracefully shutdown the VM.
+9.  <b>Stop: </b>This option enables a graceful shutdown of the VM.
-10. Delete is to remove the VM from the list.
+10. <b>Delete: </b>Choose this action to remove the VM from the list.

 <h2>Network Security Groups Section</h2>